 About Me

-I’m a first-year PhD student in the Applied and Computational Mathematics department at Caltech, advised by Professor Joel Tropp.
-My research focuses on the intersection of randomized numerical linear algebra (rNLA) and large-scale data science, with an emphasis on scalable algorithms and high-dimensional computation.
+I’m a second-year PhD student in the Applied and Computational Mathematics department at Caltech, advised by Professor Joel Tropp.
+My research focuses on the intersection of randomized numerical linear algebra (rNLA) and large-scale data science, with an emphasis on high-dimensional computation.

 I am currently funded through the National Science Foundation Graduate Research Fellowship and the Kortschak Scholars Fellowship.